A Murder Is Announced

-PCA’s Technical Theatre class offers an overview of the technical theatre world by exploring the duties of stage technicians by building and designing sets for PCA’s fall plays and spring musicals.
+PCA’s Technical Theatre classes offer an overview of the technical theatre world by exploring the duties of stage technicians as well as building and designing sets for PCA’s fall plays and spring musicals.
 Units of study include theatre equipment and operations, scenery and stagecraft, scale drawing and floor plans, painting and construction techniques, the use of special effects, theatre safety, production schedules and timelines, and the function of technical stage personnel in production work.

 Pamela Hurt is the Upper School theatre teacher and director and has taught theatre at Prestonwood Christian Academy since 1998.
 Her classes include Theatre Arts I (Theatre Appreciation), Theatre Arts II (Children’s Theatre), Theatre Arts III and Honors Theatre Arts III (Directing), Theatre Practicum (Applied Theatre Training), Theatre Arts IV and Honors Theatre Arts IV (Advanced Theatre Study).